granitevolition/andikar-backend-api/README.md

 2. Add the required environment variables
 3. Deploy

-Railway will automatically use the provided Dockerfile and startup script.
+Railway will automatically use the provided Dockerfile and Python entrypoint script.